SabriGhazali/react-native-jitsi-meet-sdk/README.md

 // ...

-   // For Android you must implement the "subscription_retrieve_participants" listener in order to retrieve the participants and call this function retrieveParticipantsInfo((retrieveParticipant)=>{
+   // For Android you must implement the "subscription_retrieve_participants" listener in order to retrieve the participants. retrieveParticipantsInfo((retrieveParticipant)=>{

 })